 The allocation of badges is 6 per ownership, for single ownership’s and partnerships.
 This continues for syndicates however, if syndicates prefer 12 complimentary badges and the option for those individuals to purchase lunch at £40 per person (subject to space) this is acceptable.

 Please provide us the with details of those who will be attending by no later that 4pm on the day before racing via the Racecourse PASS System.
-Children can attend as one of the owners / representatives and will be included within the allocation.
+Those booked in on the PASS system will automatically be booked in for lunch.
 If you do not have access to the PASS System or need any assistance, please contact the PASS Helpdesk on 01933 270333 or email@example.com.

 Owners will be provided with a complimentary three course lunch in the Pavilion Suite with alcohol.